Listing View

 Full Arch

-Subperiosteal are placed upon the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the bone density of your jaw.
+Subperiosteal are placed on the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the bone density of your jaw.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.

-Yes of course and just as with genuine teeth they have to be properly cleaned or else it can cause plaque and infection and also gum disease.
+Yes of course and just as with real teeth they have to be correctly cleaned or else it can lead to plaque and infection and also gum disease.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.